Whiteknight/ParserObjects/docs/v3/docs.md

 ##### Summary

 Produces an output value unconditionally.
 Consumes no input.
-The callback has access
+The callback has access to both the input sequence and the current contextual data, to help crafting the value.

 ##### Generic Types